 Sadly, 17% of the workforce in Scotland have struggled to make friends at work, compared to just 6% in the South West.
 Whereas a huge 29.5% of London workers have been made to feel left out at work, falling to 20.6% in the East of England.

 Table Of Regional Figures

 |Region||% who feel they've been bullied||% who feel they've been made to feel left out||% who have struggled to make friends|

 Under the Equality Act 2010, harassment is unlawful and employers are liable for any harassment suffered by their employees.
 Examples of this unwarranted behaviour listed on Gov.uk include:

 - by phone

-In order to help employers with advice on setting up anti-bullying and harassment policies for their workplaces, Acas had produced a valuable booklet on dealing with and preventing bullying.
+In order to help both people setting up a business and existing employers with advice on setting up anti-bullying and harassment policies for their workplaces, Acas had produced a valuable booklet on dealing with and preventing bullying.

 What Can Employers Do To Combat Workplace Bullying?

 Mandy Watson, Founder and Director of Ambitions Personnel, one of the East Midlands’ largest recruitment agencies, and Anthea Morris, co-founder of Better2Know, a global award-winning business providing STI testing across the world, give their valuable advice on the steps employers can take to safeguard employees and ensure their workplaces are free from bullying and harassment.